Associate Membership FAQ

 Will I be able to get equipment like a DAISY player?

-Sorry, no, not with an Associate membership.
-As much as we would like to provide equipment to people with a print disabilities, we don’t have the resources to do this.
-Your Library membership allows you to use our audio library with the Alexa skill on compatible devices, the EasyReader app on either Android or Apple mobile devices, and BookLink Web on the Internet.
+Specialised equipment such as DAISY players and magnifiers are only available to full members of the organisation.
+Your Associate Library membership allows you to use our audio library with the Alexa skill on compatible devices, the EasyReader app on either Android or Apple mobile devices, and BookLink Web on the Internet.

 Why do people with print disability need to get a doctor’s declaration?